 How do you see the future role of electronic media storytelling in cultural institutions used to engage audiences?

 At the risk of repeating our commonplaces over the years:

 Audiences do not want information, but stories.

-Which project has been a good mix of accessibility tools and electronic media you have noticed?
+Which project has been a good mix of accessibility tools and electronic media which you have noticed in the past years?

 The Digital Joseph Beuys Video Archive which we developed in 1998 at the National Gallery Berlin – Hamburger Bahnhof, and which we had to run down already in 2000 from copyright restrictions.
 Giving the audience the opportunity to have their questions answered by the artist himself was one of the most beautiful challenges concerning digital storytelling.
 Another very remarkable and firmly anchored project in my memory is still online: the electronic edition of a beautiful, decade-long and intimate correspondence of the architect Erich Mendelsohn and his wife Luise: Have a look and feel how history can become stories from their perspectives: http://ema.smb.museum/en/home

 What has been the most interactive exhibit /experience you recall that blended well tangible and storytelling elements?